 Be Strategic with your Colour Usage

-Strategic colour usage is crucial to adequately convey your visual brand.
-But it’s also vital in digital accessibility.
-This is especially true when selecting contrasting colours for your website.
+Strategic colour usage is crucial to adequately conveying your visual brand.
+It’s also vital for digital accessibility, especially when selecting contrasting colours for your website.

 Colours that offer maximum contrast between the background, copy, and other decorative elements can enhance legibility for users with low vision or colour blindness.
 Using red or green should be avoided (especially on black) as these colours are most common in colour blindness.
-It is best not so use bright coloured text on bright coloured backgrounds, and intensely patterned or texture backgrounds are a no-no too.
+It is best not to use bright-coloured text on bright-coloured backgrounds, and intensely patterned or texture backgrounds are a no-no too.

 So, what should developers and designers do when it comes to best practices?